Ananddubey01/Breast_Cancer-Type-Classification-ML-model/README.md

-Using Machine learning models to predict cases and fatalties.
+Using Machine learning models to predict type of the breast cancer

 Link to the competition: https://www.kaggle.com/c/breast-cancer .